1981 Gambian coup attempt: Opposition

 The Gambian government was concerned about the foreign policy of Libyan leader Muammar Gaddafi in the region.
 The Libyan embassy in Banjul had been increasing in size and it was believed that it was supporting local dissidents, including the socialist newspaper The Voice.
 As early as July 1980, the Libyans had been accused of providing military training to Gambians who had been recruited by Senegalese rebel leader, Sheikh Ahmed Niasse of Kaolack.
 On 29 October 1980, the Libyan embassy was shut down and diplomatic relations were broken off.

 The background for the rebels involved in the attempted coup came from the Gambia Socialist Revolutionary Party (GSRP), founded in early 1980 by Gibril L. George, a former businessman.
 This party was joined by Kukoi Sanyang, a former National Convention Party politician who had traveled to Libya and the Soviet Union.
 After being declared unlawful on 30 October 1980, the party became the Gambia Underground Socialist Revolutionary Workers Party (GUSRWP), and committed itself to overthrow of the Gambian government.
 Supposed members of the GUSRWP who swore to overthrow the Gambian government included 10 civilians and 36 Field Force officers.

-The ideology of the group was a "woolly and vulgarized form" of Marxist and radical pan-Africanist thinking.
+The ideology of the group was a form of Marxist-Leninist and radical pan-Africanist thinking.
 They spoke of "Victory for the Gambian revolutionary struggle under the dictatorship of the proletariat and the leadership of a Marxist-Leninist party" and of "Death to neocolonialism, racism and fascism."